Install Edge Orchestrator#

 Installer Prompts and Deployment Configuration#

-For an example of the topology.
+An example of the topology:

 • Argo IP is the IP for CI/CD automated deployment tool.